 Pasture Raised

-Our Four Production Systems
+Our Three Production Systems

-Watch a video about our Animal Welfare Standards for Laying Hens. opens in a new tab
+Watch a video about our Egg Standards. opens in a new tab

 Cage-Free Plus

-For our Cage-Free Plus label, we require that hens have living conditions to support natural behaviors, such as dust bathing and foraging.
+For the Cage-Free Plus label, we require that hens have living conditions to support natural behaviors, such as dust bathing and foraging.
 Hens are given space to move about the house freely, are provided with perches for roosting at night (their preferred sleeping method), have places to shelter from aggressive hens, and are provided bedding material on the floor.
 They might live entirely in housing or have access to an outdoor area.

 Outdoor Access

-All Cage-Free Plus standards must be met for our Outdoor Access label.
+All Cage-Free Plus standards must be met for the Outdoor Access label.
 In addition, for this label we require an area outside the barn that is at least as big as the space inside.
 There must be adequate openings in the barn for the hens to move easily between indoors and outdoors.
 Water must be provided outdoors.
 Shade and cover has to accommodate at least 25% of the birds in the flock and be visible from the doors of the house so the hens see that they can get to sheltered areas while foraging.

 Pasture Raised